kharrison9458/memory-game/README.md

 # memory-game
-CSIS10A Final Project-- memory game
+CSIS10A Final Project-- wordle

-The point of this game is to match each card to its pair as fast as possible.
+The point of this game is to guess the 5 letter secret word in 6 or fewer trys.

-Memory Game

--[ ] Version 1: Cards place themselves randomly about the grid.
-Player is shown a 5X5 grid of cards, face down.

--[ ] Version 2: Player clicks on two cards at a time, revealing the image underneath, and flips back upside down.

--[ ] Version 3: A test is run to check if the cards selected are a match.

--[ ] Version 4: If they are a match, the selected cards remain facing up.
-This continues until all cards have been matched.

--[ ] Version 5: Timer is added to the game, so different people can play and compete for the fastest time.
+Wordle:

+Try to guess the mystery word within 6 guesses!
+If you guess the correct letter but it isn't in the right spot, a * will appear.
+If you guess the correct letter and it is in the right spot, a @ will appear.
+If you guess a letter that is not in the word a X will appear.

+Good luck!